 Your physical and emotional health is important and looking after them will ensure you get the most out of university life.
-As a Surrey student, you are fortunate in having easy access to health and wellbeing services, and we encourage you to take advantage of them.
+We provide easy access to health and wellbeing services, and we encourage you to take advantage of them.

 University Health Centre

 The University Health Centre is available for support with a range of physical health and wellbeing issues and offers many of the same services as other NHS surgeries in the area.

 It is located on the Stag Hill campus and is part of the Guildowns Group Practice.

 We want you to reach your full potential during your time at Surrey but sometimes there are personal challenges that you may need support with.
 The Centre for Wellbeing can provide you with guidance and support to help improve your health, emotional and psychological wellbeing.
 The Centre does not provide clinical or medical services, but provides pastoral care and advice on a range of issues including: